 There is a very, very good reason why Flynn and Yuri get so much Yaoi Fangirl attention.
 Right after you free Estelle from Alexei, you can rest at the castle.
 There's a fade-out, and when you fade back in Flynn's standing behind you asking if you're "going already?"
 It manages to look very much like a walk of shame.
 But the most suspect is this conversation before their duel:

-Yuri: (extremely sultry voice) try it like this.
+Yuri: (in an extremely sultry voice) Try it like this.

 Yuri: You can't beat me in an argument.
 But you know what you can beat me in.
 This!